Subscribe to Our Newsletter

 We grew from a little practice of one, from that 70 square foot room to a slightly larger practice today.
 As of this writing, we now have 3 office locations, two in Los Angeles County and one in Orange County.
-Between psychiatrists, Therapists, care coordinators, front desk colleagues and other team members there are over 50 of us dedicated to the cause.
+Between psychiatrists, Therapists, client support, front desk colleagues and other team members there are over 50 of us dedicated to the cause.

 We are very much engaged in a struggle to increase access to mental health.
 Where as the majority of Los Angeles psychiatrists do NOT accept insurance and have no support staff or colleagues to speak of, we are one of the only groups in the 2nd biggest city in the US to embrace the challenge of taking health insurance.

-Instead, at our practice we have invested in ensuring we have front desk colleagues whose primary responsibility is to greet you warmly, help check you in for your appointment, handle collection of payment and assist with scheduling follow-ups.
+Instead, at our practice we have invested in ensuring we have front desk colleagues whose primary responsibility is to greet you warmly, help check you in for your appointment, handle the collection of payment and assist with scheduling follow-up appointments.
 There is no other business conducted at the front desk.
 They do not answer phone calls.

-We have a team of intake coordinators and dedicated care coordinators who work at a different location from our medical practice sites.
-These individuals are dedicated to answering the phone, emails and providing our clients great customer service.
-And we have invested in systems that record every phone call and log every email to consistently monitor and improve our customer service.
+We have a team of intake coordinators and dedicated client support who work at a different location from our medical practice sites.
+These individuals are dedicated to answering the phone, emails and providing our clients with great customer service.
+Further, we have invested in systems that record every phone call and log every email to consistently monitor and improve our customer service.

 Taking insurance and providing the level of customer service we provide is associated with significant expense.
 We do it because we want to be able to deliver the highest quality of clinical care, matched with the highest level of customer service.
 Yet we do not have unlimited resources and we’re not perfect, nor do we claim to be.
 If you call American Airlines or American Express you may have to wait to talk to someone – and those companies generate billions of dollars and are publicly traded.

 You wouldn’t think to eat a meal at a restaurant and not pay for the meal.
 You wouldn’t try and stay at a hotel without paying or attempt to take a flight without paying.
-You wouldn’t leave the grocery store with some food without paying.
-And if you buy a car and a bank finances your purchase, they’ll repossess your car if you stop paying.
-So why should receiving services from our medical group be any different, simply because we make an effort to accept health insurance?
+You wouldn’t leave the grocery store with some food without paying, and if you buy a car and a bank finances your purchase, they’ll repossess your car if you stop paying.
+Therefore, why should receiving services from our medical group be any different, simply because we make an effort to accept health insurance?

-It’s important to mention this because we understand that some clients of our group have been disappointed – typically around matters related to health insurance and paying for services If we did not accept insurance and required every client to pay the full price for our services up front, we would never have a client disappointed to discover they in fact have to pay for a bill when their insurance company fails to pay.
+It is important to mention this because we understand that some clients of our group have been disappointed – typically around matters related to health insurance and paying for services.
+If we did not accept insurance and required every client to pay the full price for our services up front, we would never have a client disappointed to discover they, in fact, have to pay for a bill when their insurance company fails to pay.

 Disappointment is the result of failed expectations.
 In an effort to exceed your expectations it’s important to share our story and provide a context to the services we offer, the nature of our group and the state of mental health in the US today.

 If we did not accept insurance, we would never have any clients who were ever disappointed that they had to pay for the services we offer.
 However, just because we accept insurance does not mean that insurance companies are always good actors.
 Too often insurers intentionally deny or delay payment.
 That is part of their business model.
-If you accept insurance premium payments and limit claim payments, you can have a very profitable business.
-And that’s why insurance companies make billions in this country.
-I believe our healthcare system in its current form is broken.
-And we want to change it.
+If you accept insurance premium payments and limit claim payments, you can have a very profitable business, and that is why insurance companies make billions in this country.
+I believe our health care system in its current form is broken, and we want to change it.

-And we’re working hard to do whatever we possibly can to improve the customer experience and increase the breadth of our offerings.
+We are working hard to do whatever we possibly can to improve the customer experience and increase the breadth of our offerings.
 We are currently in the early stages of establishing a foundation whose focus will be on providing care to some of the most vulnerable patient populations including the severely mentally ill and homeless.
-And we are investing in software that will improve both the customer and clinical experience.
+Further, we are investing in software that will improve both the customer and clinical experience.

-I invite you to provide us feedback.
-Get involved in the fight to increase access to mental healthcare.
+I invite you to provide us with feedback.
+Get involved in the fight to increase access to mental health care.
 Be honest with yourself and engage in psychotherapy.
 The world can be a much better place if we appreciate that being more self-aware and kinder to each other enhances our pursuit of happier living.